 - There is a one-minute warning bell to alert students of the remaining time they have to report to class.

 - Once the tardy bell sounds teachers are expected to shut and lock their doors.
-Students who are not in class will receive an automatic ASD the following day and a pass to class by the Hall Monitors.
+Students who are not in class will receive an automatic ASD to serve the following day and a pass to class by the Hall Monitors.

 - The parking gate is locked daily at 7:20 a.m.